guettli/programming-guidelines/README.md

 ### Avoid Conditional Breakpoints

-Imagine, you are able to reproduce a bug in a test.
+Imagine, you can reproduce a bug in a test.
 But you could not fix it up to now.
 If you want to create a conditional breakpoint to find the root of the problem, then you could be on the wrong track.
 Rewrite the code first, to make it more fine-grained debuggable and testable.

 Modify the source and test where a normal (non-conditional) breakpoint is enough.

-It is very likely that this means you need to move the body of a loop into a new method.
+This likely means you need to move the body of a loop into a new method.

 ``` {.sourceCode .}